jdjaxon/linux_cac/README.md

   Firefox from snap and reinstall it via `apt`.
 This current version of the script will attempt to do this reinstallation for you.

-- If you upgraded from 20.04 to 22.04 on either PopOS or Ubuntu, this likely also upgraded the cackey package from 7.5 to the latest version, which currently breaks this process.
-You can simply remove cackey and rerun the script to resolve this.
+- Recent DoD certificates do not work with cackey.
+You can simply rerun the script to resolve this.

 - If you run into any issues with firefox after running the script, clear your